The Fastest UI for the Web and Mobile

 Voice Verification: The capability of confirming an identity claim based on a speaker’s voice input.
 Unlike Voice Identification, which attempts to match a given speaker’s voice input against a universe of speaker voices, Voice Verification compares a voice input against a given speaker’s voice and provides a likelihood match score.
 Voice Verifications are usually done in an “Identity Claim” setting: the user claims to be someone and then is “challenged” to verify their identity by speaking.

 Voice User Interface (VUI): The voice equivalent of a Graphical User Interface (GUI).
 VUI is a type of user interface that allows users to interact with electronic devices by speaking and listening to spoken text or “earcons”.
 Common voice user interfaces include Apple Siri on iPhone, Google Assistant on Android, and Alexa and other smart speakers.
+You can learn more about designing voice user interface in our guide.

 Watson: A question-answering computer system capable of answering questions posed in natural language, developed in IBM's DeepQA project.